The one question I regularly get asked from clients, colleagues, and friends is: “How did you build your coaching business to where it is today?”

 Note that I had enrolled clients to coach with me for three months.
-It didn’t occur to me that I could ask clients to work with me for any longer than that.
+It hadn’t occurred to me that I could ask clients to work with me for any longer than that.

 This is where I had an important realization.
 I was now making the same amount of money with half the effort.
 This allowed me to show up even more focused for the clients that stuck with me.

-I was making about $3,000 per month and I was thrilled.
+I was making almost $4,000 per month and I was thrilled.
 This covered my expenses and I was relieved that my business was making headway.

 Little did I know that I was just going through some growing pains and that this is a normal part of launching a new business.
 Seth Godin refers to this as The Dip.